 Greetings from Puerto Vallarta, Mexico!
 I had every intention of drafting up my posts for this week prior to leaving for our beach vacation on Saturday, but as it often does, time slipped away from me.
 Before I knew it, it was Friday morning and I still had a list a mile long to finish before our 8am departure the next day.
-Although, I’m not going to lie, it’s not the least bit torturous “working” on vacation.
-As I type this very moment, I’m sitting under a giant palapa, gazing out to the ocean and watching the orange, now pink sun slowly sink down behind the mountaintops just across the bay.
+Although, I’m not going to lie, it’s not the least bit torturous working on vacation.
+As I type, I’m sitting under a giant palapa, gazing out to the ocean and watching the orange, now pink sun slowly sink down behind the mountaintops just across the bay.
 Oh, and I’m also sipping on an ice-cold Pacifico.
 It’s quite glorious.
-If you guys want a glimpse into Puerto Vallarta, you can follow along on Instagram here.

 I find it pretty ironic that I’m sitting here stuffing my face with copious amounts of chips, guac and everything Mexican, and this week I’m going the completely opposite direction and sharing two Asian-inspired recipes.
 Go figure.
 I was actually going to hold off and share these another week, but I plan on recreating pretty much every meal we’ve had thus far for the blog in subsequent weeks, so I thought you might get a little sick of repetitive Mexican recipes.
 Unless you’re like me and could inhale Mexican at any given moment, in which case, I’m sorry.

-So!
-I’m pretty much obsessed with these little pot stickers…or dumplings…or gyoza…or whatever you want to call them… As I don’t even really know what to call these little bites in order to make the name “politically correct,” so to speak, obviously I’m not entirely sure these are 100% authentic, but goshdarnit are they good.
+I’m pretty much obsessed with these little pot stickers.
+Or dumplings.
+Or gyoza.
+Whatever you want to call them.
+Clearly I don’t even really know what to call these little bites in order to make the name “politically correct,” so to speak.
+Obviously I’m not entirely sure these are 100% authentic, but goshdarnit, they are good.
 And the best part?
-They’re insanely easy (and fast!) to make.
+They’re relatively easy (and fast!) to make.

 I had every intention of following a how-to video and shaping each dumping all perfect and cute, and I actually did try…several times… and they did NOT look pretty…at all.
-So, I did the next best thing and folded them as cute as my non-existent dumpling making skills would allow…which wasn’t far.
+So, I did the next best thing and folded them as cute as my non-existent dumpling making skills would allow.
+Here’s what I did.

 I serve them with an insanely quick dipping sauce made up of sweet hoisin sauce, sirracha, sesame oil and a touch of soy sauce.
 A sprinkling of sesame seeds and chopped green onion finish this easy-on-the-eyes appetizer.